math2001/BetterSnippetManager/README.md

 The folder name is defined with the scope you're currently in.
 So, if you're writing `JSON`, it's going to propose you to save this in a `json` folder (because the scope is `source.json`).
 You can of course change this (note that if you put nothing in, it's going to put it at the root of your folder (in this case `User`)).

-The `file name` has to have the extension `.sublime-snippet` to be taken into account by Sublime Text.
+The `filename` has to have the extension `.sublime-snippet` to be taken into account by Sublime Text.
 So, it's added by default.
 The name alone is defined by the trigger you chose earlier in the process, but you can change this as well.

 Once this is done, it'll create the snippet file, and open it in Sublime Text for you.